zhaoshiji123/zhaoshiji123.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D student in the Institute of Artificial Intelligence, Beihang University (BUAA), China.
-Before that, I received his B.S. degree in the School of Computer Science and Engineering, Beihang University (BUAA), China.
+Before that, I received B.S. degree in the School of Computer Science and Engineering, Beihang University (BUAA), China.

 My research interest includes computer vision, deep learning and adversarial robustness in machine learning.

 # 💻 Experience
 - *2022.09 - present*, Ph.D Student, the Institute of Artificial Intelligence, Beihang University (BUAA).
+- *2021.09 - 2022.07*, M.S.
+Student, the School of Computer Science and Engineering, Beihang University (BUAA).
+- *2017.09 - 2021.07*, B.S.
+Student, the School of Computer Science and Engineering, Beihang University (BUAA).

 # 🔥 News